pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

   - b is not in scope in the outer query.
   - The result range you want has no name.
 - With Böhlen/Dignös/Gamper, there is new sytax, so you can get it.
+- But what if you want it now?
+Is there a way to do it in SQL?
-- But I was talking with Hettie and her husband Boris about this, and he had some performance concerns.
+- I was talking with Hettie and Boris about this a few months ago, and we came up with some ways to do it.
-    - If you have to run `ALIGN` on the whole table, before applying join predicates, it's going to be slow.
-    - He'd worked out some ways to avoid that, but hadn't put it into SQL yet.
-    - Ideally you'd just teach the Postgres semijoin executor node to do a temporal thing.
-      The planner would feed it in aggregated ranges, and it would emit a range intersected with that.
-    - But in *SQL*, how does the user access that intersected range?
-What is its name?